 Easy to guess passwords are online hackers bread and butter.
 Make it a habit of using complicated passwords for your critical online accounts.
 Please use the help of password managers if you need assistance to create complicated passwords and keep it secure.
 These are the list of password managers from Apple Store like 1Password, DataVault Password, Keeper etc.

 Never Use Unknown USB Drive

-Make Sure MAC OS & Apps Updated
+Make Sure Mac OS & Apps Updated

-Always keep updated your MAC OS X and Apps to the latest version.
+Always keep updated your Mac OS X and Apps to the latest version.
 Other than the regular updates, sometimes the developers push the updates to patch a security flaw.
-Ignoring these security updates may be opening a back door to the hackers, those can intrude into your system to steal your information.
+Ignoring these security updates may be opening a backdoor to the hackers, those can intrude into your system to steal your information.